EQUITY, DIVERSITY, INCLUSION, AND ACCESSIBILITY

 Grant Investment Programs specifically focused on EDIA

-All our granting programs are open to all artists regardless of race, ancestry, place of origin, colour, ethnic origin, language, citizenship, creed, religion, gender identity, sexual orientation, age, marital status, physical or mental abilities.
-In addition, some programs are designed specifically for equity-deserving artists.
-These include Artshare, the Original Peoples Investment Program, Indigenous Artist Microgrants and the Honouring the Children program.
+All our granting programs are open to artists regardless of race, ancestry, place of origin, colour, ethnic origin, language, citizenship, creed, religion, gender identity, sexual orientation, age, marital status, physical or mental abilities.
+In addition, some programs are designed specifically for Indigenous or other equity-deserving artists.
+In addition to the programs for Indigenous artists mentioned above, the ArtShare Program is also for equity-deserving artists

 EDIA Highlights

-The biggest undertaking in 2022 was completing a third-party equity audit to assess our current EDIA practices and offer recommendations for improvement.
-The report: Imagine THIS was co-written and co-researched by People of Design and Constructive Public Engagement, with ideas from the lived and learned experiences of citizen artists of Calgary, staff of Calgary Arts Development, and EDIA consultants.
-The report was shared with us in late 2022 and each team is using that report as a reference to set EDIA priorities and actions for 2023 and beyond.
+The biggest undertaking in 2023 was publishing a third-party equity report: Imagine THIS, which was co-written and co-researched by People of Design and Constructive Public Engagement.
+The report contains many ideas from the lived and learned experiences of citizen artists of Calgary, staff of Calgary Arts Development, and EDIA consultants.
+It serves as a resource not only for CADA but also for the community.

 The Artist as Changemaker program, which is also managed by the Trico Changemaker Studio, partners artists with community organizations to use art to create conversation and solutions to our communities’ most challenging problems.
 Changemaker grants fund the artists and projects that emerge from these community connections.
-In addition, Changemaker grants fund the Creative Green Tools pilot program, which provides carbon output reporting tools specific to the arts and culture sector.
-Through the Changemaker Grant program we invested in 12 artists plus the Green Tools project.
+In addition, we provide microgrants to 35 organizations to participate in the Creative Green Tools pilot program, which provides carbon output reporting tools specific to the arts and culture sector.
+Through the Changemaker Grant program we invested $135,000 in 4 projects plus the Green Tools project.

-In 2022 the Artist as Changemaker program began a new two-year artist cohort.
-The 2022-2024 residency includes sytems change training, collaboration, and working with community organizations on complex problems.
+In 2022 the Artist as Changemaker program began a new two-year artist residency cohort.
+The 2022-2024 residency included systems change training, collaboration, and working with community organizations on complex problems.
 Creativity is being listed by some as one of the most important job skills of the future and artists are often at the forefront of creative thinking and practice.
 The Artist as Changemaker program investigates the ways artists can use their skills to tackle complex problems and sees the power of the arts to contribute to social change.
-Information about this program can be found here.
+Information about the Artist as Changemaker program can be found here.

 Ado Nkemka